 Your username is your XZC wallet address that you wish to receive funds to.

 The worker name is optional and is added to the end of the username XZC wallet addresss. ie

 The worker name cannot have more than 20 characters.
 It must consist of alphanumeric characters.
 Only the underscore and dash special characters are allowed.
 If these rules are not adhered to the stratum will reject your worker.

-The password is optional and is used primarily as a setter.
-You set the password used on the website to change low risk settings, such as minimum payout, by setting it in your miner parameters.
 It is recommended to use the same password in all of your miners to prevent confusion as only one will be chosen as valid.

 Additional stratum options can be set by adding them to the end of the password.

 Do not use commas (,) or equal signs (=) in your password as these will be interpreted as parse control characters.
 The password length is limited to 20 characters.

 Options are set using the password parameter and change how the pool handles your share submissions.
 They are added after the password and separated using commas.

 Setting the starting difficulty will allow your miner to start mining quicker by setting the initial VarDiff difficulty closer to the optimal difficulty of your miner.

 The best way to determine an optimal starting difficulty is to allow the VarDiff to run normally and see what difficulty it settles on after 30 minutes to an hour.
 Use the difficulty shown in the worker information popup that is visible after clicking your workers name.